ovh/venom/executors/plugins/odbc/README.md

 * **ODBC**

-It use the package `sqlx` under the hood: https://github.com/jmoiron/sqlx to retrieve rows as a list of map[string]interface{}
+It uses the package `sqlx` under the hood: https://github.com/jmoiron/sqlx to retrieve rows as a list of map[string]interface{}

 ## Input